cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 Should you see the need to manually rebuild them you can do so using ``docker compose build``.

+.. note:: To build the dev-container you will first need to build the non-dev
+          variant as the dependency is not publicly resolvable.

 Starting the containers
 -----------------------